Richard-Sti/GSHE_public/README.md

 ## Powerlaw outlier TO-DO
 - [x] Outlier detection when fitting the power law.
 If mean residuals too large fit a slope = 2 line (optionally) and throw away the biggest outlier and try recalculating, repeat until errors hit some threshold.

+- [ ] This doesn't workkkkkkkkkk!

 ## Plotting TO-DO
-- [ ] Write down tools to simply calculate several configurations
+- [x] Write down tools to simply calculate several configurations
+- [x] Decide whether to keep carrying on geometries or only a list of several base geometries and epsilons
-- [ ] Plot the intercept as the function of the source-lens-observer configuration
+- [x] Plot the intercept as the function of the source-lens-observer configuration
 - [ ] When plotting time differences remove 0.0 (since log)

 ## Waveform TO-DO